-v

-s.
-355 Part IX - Procedure

-(c) that he has received the Royal pardon for the crime charged in the indictment, or for any other crime of which he might be convicted thereon;
+- (c) that he has received the Royal pardon for the crime charged in the indictment, or for any other crime of which he might be convicted thereon;

-(d) that he is not guilty;
+- (d) that he is not guilty;

-(e) that the court has no jurisdiction to try him for such crime; or
+- (e) that the court has no jurisdiction to try him for such crime; or

-(f) for defamation, that the defamatory matter published by him was true, and that it was for the public benefit that such matter should be published at the time when, and in the manner in which, it was published.
+- (f) for defamation, that the defamatory matter published by him was true, and that it was for the public benefit that such matter should be published at the time when, and in the manner in which, it was published.

-(2) An acc under cused person may plead together any pleas
+- (2) An accused person may plead together any pleas under

-(a) paragraphs (a) and (c);
+- (a) paragraphs (a) and (c);

-(b) paragraphs (b) and (c);
+- (b) paragraphs (b) and (c);

-(c) paragraphs (b) and (e); or
+- (c) paragraphs (b) and (e); or

-(d) paragraphs (d), (e), and (f) -
+- (d) paragraphs (d), (e), and (f) -

-of sub section (1).
+of subsection (1).

-(3) Where any plea or pleas under paragraphs (b), (c), or (e) of subsection (1) have been determined against an accused person, and he

-determined against an accused person, and he has not pleaded any other plea, he shall be called upon to plead afresh, and he may then plead under paragraph (d) of that subsection, with or without any other plea, not already pleaded, which may be joined therewith.
+(3) Where any plea or pleas under paragraphs (b), (c), or (e) of subsection (1) have been determined against an accused person, and he has not pleaded any other plea, he shall be called upon to plead afresh, and he may then plead under paragraph (d) of that subsection, with or without any other plea, not already pleaded, which may be joined therewith.